OMPub/memeamp/README.md

 # memeamp

-A simple Ethereum wallet connection website built with vanilla HTML, CSS, and JavaScript using ethers.js.
+A simple Ethereum wallet connection website built with TypeScript and Vite using ethers.js.

 ## Features